datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

    $ datalad get -n midterm_project

-More technical insights into this are outlined in the findoutmore below:
+More technical insights into the automatic ``ria+`` URL generation are outlined in the findoutmore below:

 .. findoutmore:: On cloning datasets with subdatasets from RIA stores